 The Open Exoplanet Catalogue is a catalogue of all discovered extra-solar planets.
 It is a new kind of astronomical database.
 It is decentralized and completely open.
-Contribution and corrections are welcome.
-The Open Exoplanet Catalogue is furthermore the only catalogue that can correctly represent the orbital structure of planets in arbitrary binary, triple and quadruple star systems as well as orphan planets.
+We welcome contributions and corrections from both professional astronomers and the general public.

 |Number of confirmed exoplanets

 |Total number of planets (including Solar System objects and unconfirmed exoplanets)

 |Number of planetary systems

 |Number of binary systems

 |Number of commits

 |List of contributors